appcues/appcues-ios-sdk/Sources/AppcuesKit/AppcuesKit.docc/Identifying.md

 Associating a user with a group allows you to additionally capture analytics at the group level, and target content to show based upon group membership and properties.

 ``Appcues/group(groupID:properties:)``

+To ensure the most accurate content targeting based upon group information, it's recommended to supply the group information immediately after a new user is identified.